MaHeNow/serious-endless-runner/DevDiary.md

 ![WarningSigns](DevDiaryAssets/WarningSigns.png)

 Next we created a warning sign prefab game object for every color.
 Every warning sign starts to blink a couple of times once instantiated and then destroys itself.
-To spawn the signs, we added a `WarningSignSpawner` game object with a `BoxCollider2D` to the right of the camera.
+To spawn the signs, we added a `WarningSignSpawner` game object with a `BoxCollider2D` to the right of the camera:

 ![WarningSignSpawner](DevDiaryAssets/WarningSignSpawner.png)